thingsboard/thingsboard.github.io/docs/iot-gateway/what-is-iot-gateway.md

 #### Project Roadmap

 The initial Gateway release goal is to bring Thingsboard [data collection](/docs/user-guide/telemetry/) feature to OPC-UA and MQTT enabled devices.
+Thingsboard Gateway 1.2 provides ability to configure and control MQTT enabled devices from Thingsboard through the Gateway.

 The Gateway project is currently in active development stage and you should expect following major features in next releases:

+ - OPC-UA extenstion improvements:
    - Ability to configure devices connected through the Gateway using Thingsboard [Attributes](/docs/user-guide/attributes) feature.
    - Ability to control devices connected through the Gateway using Thingsboard [RPC](/docs/user-guide/rpc/) feature.
  - Ability to configure Gateway distantly from Thingsboard [Dashboards](/docs/user-guide/visualization/).
  - Client-side load balancing based on information about Thingsboard cluster.
  - Ability to visualize collected device data on the Gateway Web UI.